 Applications for special arrangements must be accompanied by supporting documentation.
-Supporting documents must be from appropriate professionals, provided that the person issuing or signing the document is not a family member, close associate or colleague of the candidate, or a candidate in the same exam.
+Supporting documents must be from appropriate professionals.
+The person issuing or signing the document cannot be a family member, close associate or colleague of the candidate, or a candidate in the same exam.